jerr-it/cellmaker/README.md

 </div>
 <br>
 <p align="center">
-Library for simulation cellular automata, like Conways Game of Life
+Library for simulation of cellular automata, like Conways Game of Life
 </p>

 <p align="center">